Fizzbb/News/Network Intelligence.md

 Reinforcement is still at its nascent stage, but it already starts disrupting many fields.
 It may not be able to do everything now, but we are confident that RL itself can figure out the best policies for a well-defined objective, given proper state space and rewards.
 With all the efforts from academia and industry, RL make its significant contributions in autonomous network.

-* Cloud, Edge, elastic infrastructure
+* Cloud, Edge, Elastic Infrastructure

 As more enterprise move to the clouds, network architecture keeps evolving.
 On-premise network needs cloud on-ramp to reach cloud services.
 Hybrid multi-cloud becomes the new norm.
 SD-WAN with security-as-a-service becomes secure access edge service (SASE).
 With all these excitements, new challenges are rising too, like multi-cloud network visibility, data governance and compliance, optimize hybrid-cloud connectivity, path selection, dynamic bandwidth, consistent network latency over internet, application-dependent network policies, security and more.
 Machine learning can help in these challenges.
 It is important to keep data and AI in mind while building all those new services, so the solutions are with built-in intelligence.